-The USA has well-developed stock and bond markets in which firms can raise capital by selling stocks and bonds to individual investors.
 The accounting system of the USA tends to reflect relative importance and is oriented toward offering individual investors the information they require to make decisions and so is the accounting system as well.
+Source: ICFAI Research Center

 Consider the case of Britain and the US.
 Both have well-developed stock and bond markets in which firms can raise capital by selling stocks and bonds to individual investors.
-Most individual investors purchase a very small proportion of the total outstanding stocks or bonds of a firm.
-The investors leave the task to professional managers.
-But due to their lack of contact with the management of the firms in which they invest, individual investors may not have the information needed for evaluating how well the companies are performing.
-Individual investors generally lack the ability to get information on management demand because of their small stake in firms.
+Most individual investors purchase a very small proportion of the total outstanding stocks or bonds

 The financial accounting system in both Britain and the US evolved to cope with this problem.
-In both countries, the financial accounting system is oriented toward offering individual investors with the information they require to make decisions about selling or purchasing corporate stocks or bonds.
+In both countries, the financial accounting system is oriented toward offering individual investors with the information they require to make decisions about selling or purchasing corporate stocks

 In countries such as Japan, Switzerland, and Germany, a few large banks satisfy most of the capital needs of business enterprises.
 In these countries, the role of the banks has been so important that a bank's officers often have seats on the boards of firms to which it lends capital.
 In such circumstances, the information needs of the providers of capital are satisfied in a straightforward manner through direct visits, personal contacts, and information provided at board meetings.
 Consequently, though firms do prepare financial reports, as government regulations in these countries mandate some public disclosure of the financial position of the firm, the reports historically tend to contain less information than those of the US or British firms.
-Because banks are major capital providers, financial accounting practices are oriented toward protecting a bank's investment.
-Hence, assets are valued conservatively and liabilities are overvalued to offer a cushion for the bank in the event of default.

-In still other countries, the national government has been a crucial capital provider, and this has influenced accounting practices.
+Because banks are major capital providers, government has been a crucial capital provider, and this has influenced accounting practices.
 This is the case in Sweden and France, where the national government has often stepped in to make loans or invest in firms whose activities are deemed in national interest.
 In these countries, financial accounting practices are oriented toward the needs of government planners.

-13.3.2 Political and Economic Ties with Countries
+13.3.2 Political and Economic Ties with Countries Similarities in the accounting systems of countries are sometimes due to the close political and economic ties between countries.
+For instance, the accounting system in the US has influenced the